UnAfraid/godaddy-certbot-hook/README.md

 Copy .env-dist as .env and fill the required data inside

 # Issue an actual and valid certificate for your domain:
-(if you want to test-run before the real action, read the next paragraph below)

 To create a valid certificate, you need to run the following command:

 Clone the repository if you haven't already